rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 #### Known issue

-There is one known limitation when it comes to multischema.
+There is a known limitation when it comes to multischema.
 If there are two tables with the same name in different schemas and both schemas are imported into your Benerator context, like

 ```xml